-The assets used to provide services under the two PFI schemes are recognised in the Council's Balance Sheet.
-Movements in the fair value over the year are detailed in the analysis in the movement on the Property, Plant and Equipment in Note 12.
+The assets used to provide services under the two existing PFI schemes are recognised on the Council's Balance Sheet.
+Movements in their value over the year are detailed in the analysis of the movement on the Property, Plant and Equipment in Note 12.